 All dogs develop at different rates, with small breeds generally developing the most quickly, large breeds more slowly, and giant breeds being the late bloomers.

 Keep your puppy in the house and around the family.
-Isolating your puppy will come back to haunt you later, in the shape of fear or aggression.
-Dogs are very social animals; there’s really no such thing as a “good outdoor dog.”
+Isolating your puppy will come back to haunt you in the shape of fear or aggression.
+Dogs are social animals; there’s really no such thing as a “good outdoor dog.”

-- Other pets
+- Other dogs and pets